ghost-language/website/content/docs/nightly/getting-started.md

 ---
 title: Getting Started
-summary: Learn how to get Ghost up and running on your local machine.
+subtitle: Learn how to get Ghost up and running on your local machine.
+category: Introduction
+order: 1
 ---

 ## What is Ghost